DerwenAI/pytextrank/docs/talks.md

 What a beautiful city, there within ancient Celtic lands, guarded by the [Tower of Hercules](https://en.wikipedia.org/wiki/Tower_of_Hercules).
-More than a bit reminiscent of Santa Cruz, California.
+It's more than a bit reminiscent of Santa Cruz, California – or perhaps the other way around.

 Many thanks to Professor [Amparo Alonso Betanzos](https://pdi.udc.es/es/File/Pdi/AF2AF), *Catedrática de Ciencias de la Computación e Inteligencia Artificial de la UDC*,